What Are Multi-Agent Systems? Architecture, Failure Modes and When to Use One

 Multi-Agent System Architecture Patterns

 The architecture defines how agents are organized, how they communicate, and how tasks flow through the system.
-The three dominant patterns in 2025/2026 are:
+The four dominant patterns are:

 Hierarchical Architecture